kennytilton/mxtodomvc/documentation/BuildingTodoMVC.md

     "warning"))
 ````

-That is the application code.
+That is the application code, a powerful example of the SSB *single source* principle.
+Add or remove that block of code to completely swap in/out all concerns.

 To see where the response dataflow starts we must look at mxXHR libary internals.
 (Look for the `mset!>`; as for `with-cc`, we touch on that below):
 ````clojure
 (defn xhr-send [xhr]
   (go